 If your credit report contains outdated, incomplete, or erroneous information, it can seriously affect your ability to qualify for credit cards, loans, work, and insurance.
 However, it is your responsibility to keep track of your credit report and make a request to remove any errors.
 But sometimes, creditors can refuse to remove errors from your credit report even after providing the necessary proof.
 If you are in such a situation, you can file a lawsuit and get compensation for damages.

-At Shrader Law, PLLC, our knowledgeable consumer protection attorneys will help you in clearing credit report errors, handling your credit report dispute, and get you compensated for resulting losses.
+At Shrader Law, PLLC, our knowledgeable consumer protection attorneys will help you in handling your credit report dispute by clearing credit report errors and getting you compensated for resulting losses.
 This means that you will not have to suffer the dreadful consequences of a credit report with errors.
 All you have to do is to contact one of our attorneys and schedule a free consultation today.

 Your Florida consumer protection lawyer will contact the creditor that furnished the inaccurate information and demand that they contact the credit reporting agency to delete the error.
 The creditor may respond with a letter agreeing that they provided the credit reporting agency with the wrong information.
 Your lawyer will then send a copy of the letter to the agency.

 Your attorney will ask for more information that can help back up your claim, and then file another dispute to the agency.
 Therefore, provide your attorney with fresh and relevant information to help convince the credit reporting agency; otherwise, they may consider your dispute as frivolous and stop investigating the matter further.

 If other options do not work, your attorney may decide to sue your creditor or debt collector for supplying inaccurate information.
 However, these lawsuits are often complicated because the FCRA has created several avenues that help creditors avoid liability.